8th Nucleic Acids Conference

 Key Sessions

-In the 8th nucleic acid conference, the central theme will be to understand processes involving DNA and RNA at the molecular and chemical level, with a marked structural and mechanistic perspective.
+In the 8th Nucleic Acid Conference, the central theme will be to understand processes involving DNA and RNA at the molecular and chemical level, with a marked structural and mechanistic perspective.
 We plan to have an up-to-date discussion of the following:

 • DNA replication in the context of chromatin and telomere